et508/Erenshor.LootManager/README.md

 - Both function the exact same.
 - On the left is a list of every item in the game.
 - On the right is the blacklist(red) or banklist(blue).
 - Item search filtering is available.
-Not case sensitive.
+Not case-sensitive.
-- Double-click to add or remove a single item or select multiple with left ctrl + click then click add or remove.
-Currently you can not select multiple and filter at the same time.
-Changing your filter will clear your selections.
-A fix for this is coming in a later update.
+- Double-click to add or remove an item.

+## Whitelist
+- While using the Whitelist loot method you will not loot anything.
+Everything will be destroyed.
+  - Items that have the `NoTradeNoDestroy` flag will be preserved.
+As these are typically quest items or event items that can not be looted again.
+- On the Whitelist panel you will see a transfer list that works the same as the blacklist and banklist.
+  - On the left(red), a list of every item in the game.
+  - On the right(white), are the items you will loot.
+    - Looting these items will follow any Banklist rules you have set.
+- Loot Equipment toggle, will allow for looting any item that is equipable.
+  - A tier filter as been provided for this as well.
+    - All: All tiers of equipment.
+    - Normal Only: Only loot white tiered equipment.
+    - Blessed Only: Only loot blue tiered equipment.
+    - Godly Only: Only loot purple tiered equipment.
+    - Blessed And Up: Loot blue and purple tiered equipment
+  - This will also follow any bank rules you have set.
+- Filterlist Groups are togglable sets of items you wish to loot.
+  - Clicking `Edit` next to each group name will open a transfer list window.
+This works the same as the others.

-## Add Items Directly From Inventory
+## Add Blacklist Items Directly From Inventory
-- Add items to the list just by placing them in the "Blacklist" inventory slot.
+- Add items to the Blacklist just by placing them in the "Blacklist" inventory slot.